Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction: Methods

 \section{Methods}

-Following \cite{zhou_effective_2021}, we reformulate the idea of learning sparse neural network weights and introduce a gradient descent routine to learn fully probabilistic undersampling masks.
-In the following, we describe our routine for a single image and later extend this idea to jointly optimize masks across a whole dataset.
+In our presentation on learning a distribution for fully probabilistic undersampling masks, we first describe our routine for a single image and later extend this idea to jointly optimize masks across a whole dataset.